lionelmace/kasten-on-iks/README.md

 1. In K10 console, go to the **Settings > System Information**.
 Scroll down to Storage Classes.

 1. Click on Validate the default storage class **ibmc-vpc-block-10iops-tier**.
-The validation will fail because the VolumeSnapshotClass is missing.
+The validation will fail because the VolumeSnapshotClass is missing the Kasten annotation.

     ![storage classes failed](./images/k10-storageclasses-validate.png)

-1. Create the Volume Snapshot class
+1. Annotate the Volume Snapshot class

     ```sh
     kubectl apply -f - << EOF